Medicare Alternative Payment Models (APM)

 What is an Advanced Alternative Payment Model?

-Advanced APMs are entities that are formed to participate in an Advanced APM with CMS through a direct agreement.
+Advanced APMs (select current year) are entities that are formed to participate in an Advanced APM with CMS through a direct agreement.
 Physicians would participate in an Advanced APM by forming an APM Entity.
 Each APM Entity has its own TIN for participating in a specific Advanced APM.
 These Advanced APMs are a subset of APMs that allow practices to earn more rewards in exchange for taking on risk related to patient outcomes.
 Advanced APMs are also one of two payment paths under the Quality Payment Program (QPP) that will be used to determine Medicare Part B payment adjustments.
-In the Advanced APM track of the QPP, physicians may be exempt from participation in the Merit-based Incentive Payment System (MIPS) and be eligible to receive a 5% lump sum bonus payment.
+In the Advanced APM track of the QPP, physicians may be exempt from participation in the Merit-based Incentive Payment System (MIPS) and be eligible to receive other incentives.
+Advanced APM criteria, financial incentives, and other information can be found on the CMS Advanced APMs website.

 What is a MIPS Alternative Payment Model?

-Most Advanced APMs are also MIPS APMs so that if an eligible clinician participating in the Advanced APM does not meet the threshold for sufficient payments or patients through an Advanced APM in order to become a Qualifying APM Participant (QP), thereby being excluded from MIPS, the MIPS eligible clinician will be scored under MIPS according to the APM scoring standard.
+Most Advanced APMs are also MIPS APMs so that if an eligible clinician participating in the Advanced APM does not meet the threshold for payments or patients through an Advanced APM in order to become a Qualifying APM Participant (QP), thereby being excluded from MIPS, the MIPS eligible clinician will be scored under MIPS according to the APM scoring standard.
+More information can be found on the Alternative Payment Model (APM) Performance Pathway (APP) website.

 What is an All-Payer Advanced Alternative Payment Model?

-Eligible clinicians are now able to become Qualifying Alternative Payment Model Participant (QPs) through the All-Payer Option.
+Eligible clinicians are now able to become Qualifying Alternative Payment Model Participant (QPs) through the All-Payer Option (select current year).
 This Option is attainable through participation in a combination of Advanced APMs with Medicare and Other Payer Advanced APMs.
+A clinician must be in a Medicare Advanced APM.
+A clinician can also combine their participation with an Other-Payer Advanced APM.
 Other-Payer Advanced APMs are non-Medicare Fee For Service (FFS) payment arrangements with other payers including:

 • Medicaid;